-I’m a sucker for a Christmas Market!
-There’s something about the smell of all the stalls, the sugared almonds, the music and the piping-hot Glühwein that just gets me excited.
+I’m a sucker for a good bit of festive cheer, especially when that centres around the best Christmas markets in Europe to explore.
+There’s something about the smell of all the stalls, the sugared almonds, the music and the piping-hot Glühwein that makes it all seem so Christmassy.

 1.)
 Hamburg, Germany

 There’s something about the Christmas Market in Hamburg that is so special.
 Perched right next to Cityhall, the market really focuses on regional specialities.
 The stalls are filled with; baubles from Erzgebirge region, Wood carvings that are lovingly made in Tyrol and gingerbread makers from the likes of Nuremberg.